Log45/Log45/README.md

 Besides my research at Brookhaven, I plan on researching and developing an AI model to accurately score saber-fencing bouts using PyTorch, which hopefully will be usable in Spring of 2024.

-Outside of that and multiple other projects I'm working on, I like to fence in my free time as well as play video games and I hope to get into the habit of reading more (I'm currently a few chapters into "How to Create a Mind" by Ray Kurzweil).
+Outside of that and multiple other projects I'm working on, I like to fence in my free time as well as play video games like Valorant, TFT, and Baldur's Gate 3, and I hope to get into the habit of reading more (I'm currently a few chapters into "How to Create a Mind" by Ray Kurzweil).

 In the near future, I hope to enhance my skills with PyTorch through projects and learn, at least on a fundamental level, the Rust programming language.